 - increase transit and alternative commute opportunities

 This work is being performed in three phases.
 Phase 1 conducted a Corridor Feasibility Study.
 You can read the full report and the summary report linked below:

-During Phase 2, WSDOT is conducting a comprehensive multi-modal corridor alternative analysis.
-In this effort, WSDOT will evaluate alternatives off I-5 that could improve mobility along the corridor.
-Public involvement is an important element of Phase 2.
+During Phase 2, conducted in 2014, WSDOT conducted a comprehensive multi-modal corridor alternative analysis.
+In this effort, WSDOT evaluated alternatives other than adding lanes to I-5 that could improve mobility along the corridor.
+Public involvement was an important element of Phase 2.

 In January 2014, WSDOT conducted an origin-destination study.
-The origin-destination study will better identify the nature of local trips and regional traffic on and near Interstate 5 between Center Drive and Gravelly Lake Drive.
+The origin-destination study better identified the nature of local trips and regional traffic on and near Interstate 5 between Mounts Road and State Route 512.
 This study was documented in a report on Travel Patterns and Characteristics along the I-5 corridor in the JBLM vicinity.